marialauramirabelli/Network-Everything/Final-Project/README.md

 ![img](https://github.com/marialauramirabelli/Network-Everything/blob/master/Final-Project/final/public/corner1.jpg)

 A microphone is found in front of the monitor, which the user can approach to speak directly into.
 The audio captured by the microphone is streamed to the opposite station, such that there is open communication between both stations.
-This system is set up with Raspberry Pis, and in order to take further advantage of the RPis capabilities, an ultrasonic range sensor was added to each station so that the users can get some indication of the presence or lack thereof of another person in the opposite station.
+This system is set up with Raspberry Pis, and in order to take further advantage of the RPis capabilities, an ultrasonic distance sensor was added to each station so that the users can get some indication of the presence or lack thereof of another person in the opposite station.
 If nobody is standing in front of the opposite station's microphone, the monitor shows a "loading" animation, showing that it's waiting for someone else to appear.
 Once another person approaches the opposite microphone, the animation disappears and the users are encouraged to speak to each other.

 ## Images and Video